FGASA assists members to register with it’s accredited partner Institute for Guides and Trackers (IGT) to enroll for CATHSSETA programmes.

 - Marine Nature Site Guide NQF2

-If you are new to FGASA and starting your professional career as a guide it is vital that we receive the correct documentation from you to complete your registration and ensure you meet the legal requirements to operate and work as a guide.
-A CATHSSETA certificate is the legal requirement for guides, FGASA registers it’s members with CATHSSETA on their behalf.
+If you are new to FGASA and starting your professional career as a guide it is vital that we receive the correct documentation from you to complete your membership registration to ensure you meet the legal requirements to qualify, operate and work as a guide.
+A CATHSSETA certificate is the first step to legal guiding.
+FGASA registers it’s student members with CATHSSETA, through IGT (Accreditation Number: 613/P/000004/2004) on their behalf.
 In order to do this, we require the following documentation:

 - A certified copy of your South African ID (for SA citizens)